Business Plan Examples and Sample For Students

 Balance Sheet of Business

 At the start of the business (22 March 2021), the initial capital share is RM 300.00.
-There is no liability such as a loan.
+There is no liability, such as a loan.

 At the end of 9 weeks’ business (22 June 2021), the cash on hand increased to RM 1982.71, as well as the owner’s equity.
-The firm’s net worth is RM 1982.71, done by subtracting liabilities from assets.
+The firm’s net worth is RM 2,982.71, calculated as total assets minus total liabilities.

 6.9 Financial Analysis